ibm-cloud-docs/codeengine/deploy-job.md

 After you run a job, the system displays the status of the instances of your job on the job details page.
 If logging capabilities are not set, the **Add logging** option is displayed.
 Note, when logging capabilities are set, the job details page displays **Launch logging** instead of **Add logging**.

+After you enable logging, you can keep the {{site.data.keyword.la_short}} window open to view your job log data.
+Keeping the {{site.data.keyword.la_short}} window open is useful when you use the Lite service plan as data is not retained with this plan.
+{: tip}

 1. Click **Add logging** on the job details page to create a {{site.data.keyword.la_short}} log instance for your region.
 2. From the {{site.data.keyword.la_short}} page, specify a region, review pricing information, select your plan, and review {{site.data.keyword.la_short}} resource information.
 Click **Create** to create the logging instance.